TheNathannator/GuitarGame_ChartFormats/docs/Chart-File-Formats/chart-format/Overview.md

 # .chart

 .chart is a text-based custom chart format originating from the GH1/2 era, similar in form to .ini files.<!-- so much so that Feedback Editor actually uses a .ini parser to parse them lol --> It was originally created as an intermediate format, meant to be converted for use in a game, but nowadays it is typically used directly.
+See [Brief History](Brief-History.md) for more details on the history of the format.

 This document lays out the core infrastructure of the .chart format.
 To keep these docs easily extensible, specifications for different game/instrument types will go in separate documents, and only the base infrastruture will be detailed here.